 - Your payment history

 Once you feel good about your chances of scoring a higher credit limit, there are still a few steps to take to make sure you’re ready to make the call.
-Most importantly, collect all the information you can before you make a request.
+Most important, collect all the information you can before you make a request.

-Process for requesting a credit limit increase
+How to request a credit limit increase

 Once you have a plan for how much credit you want and are ready to demonstrate why you qualify, you’re ready to make your increase request.
 With Wells Fargo, there are two different ways to score a higher credit line.